 An escape to Beijing is so abundant with exotic highlights that it rivals the Parisian gem, the Eiffel Tower, the Egyptian pyramids and New York’s Lady Liberty in just one visit.
 Because of its boundless history and the city’s expansive legroom Beijing’s "killer apps" are endless as well.
 Here we will delve into the top five.

 Beijing’s history spans centuries and distances.
 Visitors, though unable be traverse time, can be taken the distance in a rickshaw of the late Qing Dynasty through the Ming Tombs or hutongs.
-Then there are the sidecar tours.
 Only in Beijing can visitors traverse through the Qing Dynasty, hang a right at the Tang Dynasty and enjoy the natural scenery in-between all from the comfort of a cozy Mao era sidecar.

 On occasion matching the historical locale with the equivalent mode of transit indulges visitors in an experience that spans the city’s space and time.